Priapos1004/ML101/README.md

 - NaN cells
 - duplicates
 - balance of target class
+- look into specific rows (some times it reveals dependencies between columns)

 ### (3) data preprocessing - bring the data in a good shape for your model